deephaven/deephaven-core/cpp-client/README.md

    Example:
    ```
-   export DHCPP=$HOME/dhcpp  # This should reflect your selection for where dependencies will live
+   # This should reflect your selection for where dependencies will live
+   export DHCPP=$HOME/dhcpp
+   # If the directory already exists from a previous attempt, ensure is clean/empty
    mkdir -p $DHCPP
    cd $DHCPP
    wget https://github.com/deephaven/deephaven-base-images/raw/main/cpp-client/build-dependencies.sh